Process & Materials

 BRASS: We love brass here.
 It's an alloy made of copper and zinc.
 It is lead and nickel free and it made of recycled metals (especially copper).
 Everyone loves the warm, earthy, bohemian look of brass and it is also affordable!
 Brass does have it's challenges though.
 It will oxidize with time (which can be cleaned off and polished up with brass cleaner) and if your skin has high acidity it could turn your skin green! (not common).

 GOLD PLATING: Electroplating is a process by which a very thin layer of genuine fine gold (24k) is applied to a base metal (for us that is always brass).
-The gold is measured in microns.
+The gold is measured in micro inches or microns.
 When people label plating as 24k or 14k that only refers to the color of the gold and does not mean that the plating is of higher quality or a higher fine gold content.
 Gold plating is a good, economical way of creating high quality costume jewelry.
+Most of our jewelry is plated with 7-10 mil (micro inches) of 24k gold so it is a very high quality.

 Ecoat: A relatively recent development in fashion jewelry is ecoat which is a protective film (basically plastic) that resists tarnish and creates a piece that is hypoallergenic, great for sensitive skin.
 We coat all of our plated silver and rose gold and some gold pieces.